hgiasac/hasura-postgres-at-scale/README.md

 ### Hasura Pro

 The behavior is similar.
-Hasura can't know when postgres server is stopped because it connects though PGBouncer proxy
+Hasura can't know when postgres server is stopped because it connects though PgBouncer proxy

 #### Conclusion